 37. Emotional headlines get a higher number of shares than other headline types.
 (OkDork)

 In order to get readers to click into your blog post in the first place, you’ll have to nail your headline.

 Consider your headline as the welcome mat to your specific blog post.

 If it’s interesting enough, readers won’t hesitate to visit your blog and see what you have to offer—just be sure to work hard on matching the user-intent of what those readers are there to achieve.
 Make it as easy as possible for them to get what they came for, and you’ll win the race to the top of search rankings over time.

 38. Blog posts are 3.5 times more likely to get shared on social media by my email subscribers. (me 🙂)

-This blogging statistic is based on crunching the numbers from my email list of 127,000+ subscribers and more than 3 Million readers (so far) this year.
+This blogging statistic is based on crunching the numbers from my email list of 137,000+ subscribers and more than 4.4 million readers last year alone.

 Alright, now let’s talk about some of the key takeaways from these blogging statistics we’ve broken down here today—with the goal of blogging smarter this year.

 So, at the end of this all, what do these blogging statistics really tell us?